nextthingco/docs/CHIP_Pro-Docs/source/includes/_support.md

 A simple way to monitor power usage would be to write a script or service that queries the AXP209 on I2C bus 0 at periodic intervals.

 The AXP209 has its own interrupts, which are connected to pin M2 (NMI) on the GR8.
-Currently we do not provide documentation on how to use the NMI to respond to such events.
+Currently, we do not provide documentation on how to use the NMI to respond to such events.

 ## Hardware and Software